kimlesieur/Arcade-galaxy-shooter-game/REFACTORING.md

 - All game mechanics work exactly the same
 - The refactoring is purely structural - no behavioral changes
 - All existing imports and dependencies remain the same
-- Game state and special missile functionality are now managed directly through the GameLogicStore
+- Game state, special missile functionality, and audio are now managed directly through their respective stores

 ## Future Improvements